 Sprewell Bluff Wildlife Management Area

 Set in the hills east of Manchester, the Sprewell Bluff Wildlife Management Area maintains a small selection of primitive campsites.
 The Pigeon Creek Campground has four spots, and you’ll find another location on Tom Brown Road.
-Just south of Pasley Shoals, there’s campsite tucked into a bend of the Flint River.
+Just south of Pasley Shoals, there’s a campsite tucked into a bend of the Flint River.
 Most spots sit on dirt roads, but the terrain is easy to manage; however, after it rains, it’s a good idea to walk or to drive the roads in a passenger vehicle before you take your RV.

 Nimblewill Creek Dispersed Campsites